BUSINESS PLANNING & TRANSITION PLANNING

 We provide business transition planning to family businesses who are selling their company to outsiders or transitioning the business to younger family members.
 We also have a team who provides corporate and executive benefits such as 401(k)s and health insurance plans to small and mid-sized companies.

-I admire entrepreneurs who have created—sometimes from just an idea or thought—a successful business.
-Having started and operated companies myself, I know the blood, sweat, and tears that is required.
-In the early days of the venture, most sacrifice receiving a regular paycheck, having employment benefits, and the security of working for a more established company.
-And then there is the sacrifice of time—the early mornings and late nights, the cold dinners and missed baseball games.
+I admire entrepreneurs who have created, sometimes from just an idea or thought, a successful business.
+Having started and operated companies ourselves, I know the blood, sweat, and tears that are required.
+In the early days of any business venture, most sacrifice receiving a regular paycheck, having employment benefits, and the security of working for a more established company.
+There is also the sacrifice of time; the early mornings, late nights, the cold dinners and missed baseball games.
 For many business owners, the independence and freedom to chart your own course is worth it.
-While many businesses do no prosper, there are those that overcome the odds and flourish.
+While many businesses do not prosper, there are those that overcome the odds and flourish.

 If you are at the point in life where you are considering selling your business or transferring it to family, this may be a bittersweet decision.
-Business owners in this situation have told me that they feel proud of what they’ve accomplished—almost as if their business is a child they’ve raised—and at the same time anxious about letting it go.
-They’ve expressed doubt and worry about what will come of the business they’ve invested so heavily in to start and operate.
+Business owners in this situation have told me that they feel proud of what they’ve accomplished, almost as if their business is a child they’ve raised.
+At the same time, they feel anxious about letting it go.
+They have expressed doubt and worry about what will become of the business that they have invested so heavily in to start and operate.

 We can help you navigate this process unlike an investment banker, business broker, CPA, or M&A attorney.
 Are these professionals necessary?
 Yes, you will surely need tax and legal advice, but before you negotiate the deal and structure the taxes, it makes sense to determine if the deal you are fighting for is even the deal you want.
 We provide not just financial advice, but we can help you first determine an appropriate deal for you—yes financially, but just as importantly, emotionally and with your ultimate goals in mind.

 - Determine who you should sell the company to.